 📍 Medax Training Center, Harrow, London • Prepare.
 Practice.
 Pass with Confidence! • 🆕 New OSCE Stations: APIE – Suspected Deep Vein Thrombosis (DVT) • Skills – Anti-embolism Stockings & Pre-operative Checks • Professional Values – Deteriorating Patient & Patient Confidentiality • Evidence-Based Practice – Cholesterol & Coffee, Honey & Propolis for HSV, Osteoporosis & Exercise • 🎓 2,500+ nurses registered in UK this year •

-The Occupational English Test (OET) is an internationally recognised English language exam designed specifically for healthcare professionals.
-Unlike general English tests like IELTS, OET focuses on real-life medical language and scenarios, making it highly relevant for doctors, nurses, and allied health workers.
+The Occupational English Test (OET) is a healthcare-specific English exam designed for professionals like nurses, doctors, and allied health workers.

 Why Choose OET?